 Treatments for Cerebral Palsy

-Based on the need of the child, the type of the cerebral palsy, level of impairment, and location of movement issues, the following specialists can be consulted:
+Do you know how to reverse cerebral palsy?
+Cerebral palsy cannot be completely reversible, but it can be cured to an extent.
+Based on the need of the child, the type of cerebral palsy, level of impairment, and location of movement issues, the following specialists can be consulted:

 - Physical therapists